ArceuSLB/Nightfall-Operation-Threat-Intelligence-Report/README.md

 ## 🔗 License

-This project is provided for educational and research purposes only.
+This repository is intended for educational and research purposes only.

----

-Sebas is the lead analyst behind this operation.
-Follow his work and stay updated for deeper malware and threat research coming soon.